pretto0/pretto0/README.md

 - 🌱 I'm currently learning Golang, focusing on practical projects under some microservice frameworks and classic course projects.
 - 😄 I'm currently participating in the development of the [DanXi](https://github.com/DanXi-Dev/DanXi) app at Fudan University as a backend developer.
-- 👯 I’m currently involved in designing the [OpenOCR](https://github.com/Topdu/OpenOCR), an open-source OCR algorithm implementation framework.
+- 👯 I’m currently involved in designing [OpenOCR](https://github.com/Topdu/OpenOCR), an open-source OCR algorithm implementation framework.
 - 🤔 I'm currently pursuing a master's degree in computer science at Fudan University.
 - 😄 I'm also a fan of martial arts fiction.